ShabaniLab/TQC-Braiding-Nanowire/README.md

 ### Stage 2

-5. Incorporating Rule 3 with voltage regulations (for braiding in the 2nd category).
+5. Rule 3 with voltage regulations (for braiding in the 2nd category).

 6. In every braiding operation, I extract the particles which are isolated (1 in a branch).
     - I then verify if these isolated particles are part of the same zero mode, or different.
 If they are part of the same zero mode, then no voltage regulation is needed.